gitsoujanyak/es6assignment/README.md

+## Problem 1
-### Create an Employee class.
+### Create an Employee class
-● An employee should have
+An employee should have
-○ name
+- name
-○ Id number
+- Id number
-○ List of permissions that they can perform on the company website ○ Store number for the store where they work
+- List of permissions that they can perform on the company website

-Solution:
+- Store number for the store where they work

+### Solution
 class Employee {
   constructor(name, empid, emppermissions, storenum) {
     this.name = name;